OnurGumus/onurgumus.github.io/_posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems.md

 ![cheese-memory](/assets/posts/2020-12-09-Common-misconceptions-about diagnosing-memory-cpu-problems/cheese-memory.png)

-So even though we have 1.2 GB RAM available if the largest space available in our large object heap is let's say 1MB and we attempt to allocate 2MB then boom! we have an **OutOfMemoryException**
+So even though we have 1.2 GB RAM available if the largest contiguous space available in our large object heap is let's say 1MB and we attempt to allocate 2MB then boom! we have an **OutOfMemoryException**

 ---